Chataignier, Louisiana: History

 The name Chataignier is French and means "chinquapin," a small chestnut.
 Chinquapins (Castanea pumila) grew abundantly in the surrounding prairie until the chestnut blight wiped them out.
 They are now non-existent in the Chataignier community.

-Gleanings from old records indicate that Chataignier's first settler was Ursiana Manuel who came from Mexico via New Orleans circa 1793 when Louisiana was a Spanish colony and George Washington was serving as President of the new republic known as the United States of America.
-The descendants of Ursiana Manuel are still living on the original land grant obtained by him during the Spanish domination of Louisiana.
-Other early settlers mentioned are Jacques Fontenot, Louis Redan, General Garis de Flaugeac, Artemon Lafleur, and Valentine Savoy.
-Savoy, incidentally, was the first man to begin the manufacture of spinning wheels in this part of the country.
-He also operated a large plantation, a cotton gin and a saw mill.
+Gleanings from old records indicate that Chataignier's first settler was Ursiana Manuel, who came from Mexico via New Orleans circa 1793 when Louisiana was a Spanish colony and George Washington was serving as President of the new republic known as the United States of America.
+Manuel's descendants are still living on the original land grant obtained during the Spanish domination of Louisiana.
+Other early settlers mentioned include Jacques Fontenot, Louis Redan, General Garis de Flaugeac, Artemon Lafleur, and Valentine Savoy.
+Savoy, incidentally, was the first man to begin the manufacture of spinning wheels in this part of the country; he operated a large plantation, a cotton gin and a saw mill.

 The settlers of Chataignier have long enjoyed the benefits of religion (predominantly Catholic), education and postal service, in that order.
 The second oldest church in the Evangeline country was founded in Chataignier.
-Records show that it was first a mission of Opelousas beginning in 1856 but that in 1869 it was created as a separate parish called Our Lady of Mount Carmel.
+Records show that it was first a mission of St. Landry Catholic Church in Opelousas beginning in 1856 but that in 1869 it was created as a separate parish called Our Lady of Mount Carmel.
 A church was built with Father Jean Baptiste Bre as its first pastor.
 In 1901, the then pastor Father A. L. Bacchioci moved to the new nearby village of Eunice, of which Chataignier became a mission at that time.
 The following year, Chataignier became an established church and separate parish for the second time and has remained so to this day.

 The Chataignier community's educational background dates back to the pre-Civil War year of 1858 when the first known school, the Onezine Lafleur School, was located in the upper Chataignier community.
-Although the name of the teacher prior to the Civil War is not known, it has been established that Dorsin Lafleur was appointed teacher for a short period of time during the war.
-The war itself eventually brought about the close of the school; however, in 1879, Mrs. P. H. Marueney was appointed to teach and the school reopened.
+Although the name of the teacher prior to the Civil War is unknown, it has been established that Dorsin Lafleur was appointed teacher for a short period of time during the war.
+The war itself eventually brought about the close of the school; however, in 1879, Mrs. P.H.
+Marueney was appointed to teach and the school reopened.
 At this time, French was the language used and taught in school.
 Progress continued and by 1887 Chataignier had one of the eight public schools in the parish.

-The Chataignier post office was established on November 20, 1879 in what was known at that time as St. Landry Parish.
+The Chataignier post office was established on November 20, 1879, in what was known at that time as St. Landry Parish.
 In 1910, the very large area of St. Landry Parish was divided up to form several other parishes, one of which was Evangeline.
 Chataignier now occupies the southeastern part of that parish.
-The Village of Chataignier was incorporated in January, 1973 with a population of 375.
+The Village of Chataignier was incorporated in January 1973 with a population of 375.
 Old historical spots have long disappeared and all that remains are parish lines, township lines, and section lines (all used in land surveys).
 The economy of the area is agriculturally based.